Mackinaw cloth: From workwear to sportswear

 In the days of the Old West, heavyweight "buffalo plaid" tartan Mackinaw jackets were worn with knit caps by American and Canadian lumberjacks in the Midwest, Northwest territories and Alaska.
 By the 1930s, the jacket had also found widespread use as sportswear among hunters and fishermen, together with a knit cap.
 A variant of the Mackinaw in olive drab was issued to the US Army for cold weather use by Jeep crews.
-After the war, plaid jackets of this type, manufactured under the Pendleton brand, became popular casual wear for American men as an alternative to the similar Hollywood jacket.
+After the war, plaid jackets of this type, manufactured under the Pendleton brand, became popular casual wear for American men as an alternative to the Hollywood jacket.

 Use by teenagers

 During the 1960s Pendleton overshirts were widely worn by surfers and surf rock groups such as the Beach Boys.
 In the late '60s and early '70s "Mac" jackets became standard apparel that helped define the image of Vancouver's notorious Park Gangs, whose members came from tough, working class, logging and labouring families.
 The jacket made another comeback among the 1990s grunge, hardcore punk and skater subcultures due to its cheapness, durability, warmth, and protection from falls when skateboarding.
 It is also occasionally seen on members of the 2010s hipster subculture due to its practical but timeless feel.